StackVista/stackstate-docs/ui-stackpack-resources/AWS/5.3.0/enabled.md

 ## Troubleshooting

-Troubleshooting steps can be found in the StackState support Knowledge base guide to [troubleshoot the StackState AWS StackPack](https://l.stackstate.com/ui-aws-support-kb).
+Troubleshooting steps can be found in the Rancher Observability support Knowledge base guide to [troubleshoot the Rancher Observability AWS StackPack](https://l.stackstate.com/ui-aws-support-kb).

 ## Uninstall

-To uninstall the StackState AWS StackPack, click the *Uninstall* button from the StackState UI **StackPacks** &gt; **Integrations**  &gt; **AWS** screen.
-This will remove all AWS specific configuration in StackState.
+To uninstall the Rancher Observability AWS StackPack, click the *Uninstall* button from the Rancher Observability UI **StackPacks** &gt; **Integrations**  &gt; **AWS** screen.
+This will remove all AWS specific configuration in Rancher Observability.

-Once the AWS StackPack has been uninstalled, you will need to manually uninstall the StackState AWS Cloudformation stacks from the AWS account being monitored.
+Once the AWS StackPack has been uninstalled, you will need to manually uninstall the Rancher Observability AWS Cloudformation stacks from the AWS account being monitored.
 To execute the manual uninstall follow these steps:

 1. Use the following AWS policy files to give correct permissions to uninstall:

-   * **Uninstall a full install** - [StackStateIntegrationPolicyUninstall.json](/api/stackpack/aws/resources/{{stackPackVersion}}/StackStateIntegrationPolicyUninstall.json)
+   * **Uninstall a full install** - [Rancher ObservabilityIntegrationPolicyUninstall.json](/api/stackpack/aws/resources/{{stackPackVersion}}/Rancher ObservabilityIntegrationPolicyUninstall.json)
-   * **Uninstall a minimal install** - [StackStateIntegrationPolicyTopoCronUninstall.json](/api/stackpack/aws/resources/{{stackPackVersion}}/StackStateIntegrationPolicyTopoCronUninstall.json)
+   * **Uninstall a minimal install** - [Rancher ObservabilityIntegrationPolicyTopoCronUninstall.json](/api/stackpack/aws/resources/{{stackPackVersion}}/Rancher ObservabilityIntegrationPolicyTopoCronUninstall.json)

 2. Download the manual installation zip file and extract it: [stackstate-aws-manual-installation-{{stackPackVersion}}.zip](/api/stackpack/aws/resources/{{stackPackVersion}}/stackstate-aws-manual-installation-{{stackPackVersion}}.zip)

-3. Make sure the AWS CLI is configured with the proper account and has the default region set to the region that should be monitored by StackState.
+3. Make sure the AWS CLI is configured with the proper account and has the default region set to the region that should be monitored by Rancher Observability.
 For further information on authentication via the AWS CLI, see [using an IAM role in the AWS CLI \(docs.aws.amazon.com\)](https://l.stackstate.com/ui-aws-cli-configure-role).

 4. From the command line, run the below command to deprovision all resources related to the StackPack instance:
 ```